About

 Critical care physician, Sav-La-Mar Public General Hospital, Jamaica (COVID-19 response)

-Brain, Behavior, and Immunity, 2023 — human resilience under neuroinflammatory stress
+Brain, Behavior, & Immunity — Health, 2024 — human resilience under neuroinflammatory stress

 The journey